 Help the Student Conservation Association plant seeds of conservation by building your own vegetable or herb garden.
-At a time when so many are staying at home and practicing social distancing, creating a green space of your own can be a positive boost to your day while helping the planet.
 You can make a difference by planting vegetables and herbs, adding a compost, and more!

 Learn about sustainable gardening – everything from how to get started to how to create a circular system with composting – by watching the video modules below! (originally created to celebrate Earth Day)

 You can start a garden by creating a seed starter (shown below) or repurposing containers (as seen in the video above).
 A seed starter is seeds planted in a biodegradable pot that you can grow at home or at your desk.
 Seed starters are a great way to jump-start your garden this spring.
 Once planted be sure to mist the seeds regularly and watch out for sprouts!
 A repurposed container can be a great option to start a garden from the comfort of your home, a small apartment or a countryside house.
 Check out the video module above to learn more!